Marketing & Content

-All products and services in the following categories are tested by our writers and reviewed by relevant experts from our expert panel:
+All of the products and services in the following categories are actually tested by our writers and reviewed by relevant experts from our expert panel:

 When we write about a product category that requires evaluation about health claims, we use The Evidence Test.